Agent Skills: MPP - Machine Payments Protocol

 Sessions open a payment channel once, then use off-chain vouchers for each request - no blockchain transaction per request.
 Sub-100ms latency, near-zero per-request fees.

-Sessions v2 (default since mppx 0.7.0): tempo.session() is now the TIP-1034 precompile channel flow.
-The previous escrow-contract implementation is Sessions v1, still available as tempo.sessionLegacy (server and client).
-A v2-expecting client rejects a v1 session and falls back to the charge path, so a server left on old mppx (serving v1 sessions) can silently deny newer clients their working path - keep client and server on matching flows.
-Two client APIs: tempo.session({ account, maxDeposit }) creates the method for Mppx.create() registration (transparent 402 handling via fetch), while tempo.session.manager({ account, maxDeposit }) returns a managed client for direct lifecycle control (.sse(), .close()).
-See references/sessions.md.
+Sessions v2 (default since mppx 0.7.0): tempo.session() is the TIP-1034 precompile channel flow; the earlier escrow-contract implementation is Sessions v1, still available as the deprecated tempo.sessionLegacy.
+A v2-expecting client rejects a v1 session and falls back to the charge path, so keep client and server on matching flows.
+Two client APIs: tempo.session({ account, maxDeposit }) registers the method with Mppx.create() (transparent 402 handling via fetch), while tempo.session.manager({ account, maxDeposit }) returns a managed client for direct lifecycle control (.sse(), .close()).

 if (result.status === 402) return result.challenge